 YS Eco Bee Farms unfortunately does not ship direct to consumer for some odd reason.
 If you like YS Fresh Royal Jelly, please check your local Whole Foods.
 Whole Foods is a trustworthy source of fresh, refrigerated royal jelly.

-Update: Amazing Royal Jelly is another great, high-quality and reputable brand that ships incredible quality fresh royal jelly directly to consumers.
+Stakich is another great, high-quality and reputable brand that ships incredible quality fresh royal jelly directly to consumers.

-It’s recommended that you combine fresh royal jelly with raw honey for the best results.
+In any case, it’s recommended that you combine fresh royal jelly with raw honey for the best results.
 So this is why it’s common to see royal jelly come pre-mixed with raw honey.

 But whenever possible, it’s probably best to just mix fresh royal jelly with raw honey yourself.
 This way, you don’t have to resort to pre-mixed (diluted) options.

-Enjoy this article?
+Like this article?
 Please share on Pinterest!